 If the theory is right, then we don’t know whether we have put this the right way around, but at least there’s a 50% chance that we did.

 2. Several prophecies about the Messiah read incorrectly

-For example, at Romans 10:13, Paul quotes Joel 2:32, which says in the Hebrew:
+For example, in Romans 10:13, Paul quotes Joel 2:32, which says in the Hebrew text: